12323204-crypto/12323204-COIT20261/week1.md

 ![GNS project adding linux](./image/week1_2.png)

+I opened the Linux web new console and learned how to interact with the virtual machine through the command line like giving ip address

 ![GNS project adding linux](./image/week1_3.png)

 I configured a static IP address by editing the Linux network configuration file.
 This activity helped me understand how Linux stores network settings and why static IP addresses are useful in network management.